 If you prefer more secluded camping, away from the crowds, and don’t mind roughing it a little (we’re talking hybrid toilets and 'brisk' showers), consider staying at Burtons Well camping area.
 Actually, its not that ‘rough’—if you fire up the donkey boiler (wood-fired heater), you can have a warm shower!

-At Burtons, you’ll wake to spectacular sunrises and, at night, sit around a wood barbecue (firewood provided) playing cards and board games, and listening to the night rustlings of the forest—bandicoots in the leaf litter and possums in the tree branches … It’s also near the start of the Mount Kiangarow walking track—an hour’s return walk to the highest point in the park.
+At Burtons, you’ll wake to spectacular sunrises and, at night, sit around a wood barbecue (BYO firewood) playing cards and board games, and listening to the night rustlings of the forest—bandicoots in the leaf litter and possums in the tree branches … It’s also near the start of the Mount Kiangarow walking track—an hour’s return walk to the highest point in the park.
 'Insta-worthy' views!

 Now, the kids love the lack of rules when camping, especially staying up late, so this more secluded camping area could be perfect for your family.